Ai Accountant

 Maintaining Data Quality for Accurate GST Code Assignment

 • GSTIN validation: verify vendors and customers regularly to avoid incorrect treatment.
+Use the GST portal's taxpayer search for quick verification.

 • Supplier registration tracking: monitor composition status and cancellations.